Earn a PTA degree close to home at Penn State Mont Alto

 Applications must be received by November 30 for Nursing,

-You want to become a skilled technical health care worker who assists physical therapists with testing and treatment of patients.
-Physical Therapy Assistants (PTAs) help people who have short- or long-term disabilities recover their physical capabilities.
+You want to become a skilled technical healthcare worker who assists physical therapists with testing and treatment of patients.
+Physical Therapist Assistants (PTAs) help people who have short- or long-term disabilities recover their physical capabilities.

 Careers for PTA program graduates

-Physical therapist assistants (PTAs) graduate with an associate's degree after two years of study.
-PTAs work under the direction of a physical therapist (PT).
-PTAs' duties can include assisting in instructing patients in exercises and activities of daily living (including physical modalities), using special equipment, collecting data on the patient's progress, and documenting and reporting on the patient's response.
-(Source: www.apta.org).
+Physical Therapist Assistants (PTAs) graduate with an associate degree after two years of study.
+PTAs work under the direction of a Physical Therapist (PT).
+PTA duties can include assisting in instructing patients in exercises and activities of daily living (including physical modalities), using special equipment, collecting data on the patient's progress, and documenting and reporting on the patient's response (source: www.apta.org).